All Episodes

 I mean, what's the point?

-They wanted to basically make fun of Charlie Sheen when I was on there.
+You know, they wanted to basically make fun of Charlie Sheen while I was on there.

 howard stern